Fast Projected Newton-like Method for Precision Matrix Estimation under Total Positivity: Abstract

 \section{Abstract}

 We study the problem of estimating precision matrices in Gaussian distributions that are multivariate totally positive of order two ($\mathrm{MTP}_2$).
-The precision matrix in such a distribution is an \textit{M-matrix}.
-The problem can be formulated as a sign-constrained log-determinant program.
-The existing algorithms designed for solving this problem are based on the block coordinate descent method, which are computationally prohibitive in high-dimensional cases, because of the need to solve a large number of nonnegative quadratic programs.
-We propose a novel algorithm based on the two-metric projection method, with a well-designed search direction and variable partitioning scheme.
-Our algorithm reduces the computational complexity significantly in solving this problem, and its theoretical convergence is established.
-Experiments involving synthetic and real-world data demonstrate that our proposed algorithm is significantly more efficient, from a computational time perspective, than the state-of-the-art methods.
+The precision matrix in such a distribution is an \textit{M}-matrix.
+This problem can be formulated as a sign-constrained log-determinant program.
+Current algorithms are designed using the block coordinate descent method or the proximal point algorithm, which becomes computationally challenging in high-dimensional cases due to the requirement to solve numerous nonnegative quadratic programs or large-scale linear systems.
+To address this issue, we propose a novel algorithm based on the two-metric projection method, incorporating a carefully designed search direction and variable partitioning scheme.
+Our algorithm substantially reduces computational complexity, and its theoretical convergence is established.
+Experimental results on synthetic and real-world datasets demonstrate that our proposed algorithm provides a significant improvement in computational efficiency compared to the state-of-the-art methods.